Plugins

 Every plugin is a Composer package, meaning they must be “required” by a project’s composer.json file before being installed.
 Only plugins required by a project will appear in the screen above—to find new plugins, visit the Plugin Store!

-If you want to build your own plugin, check out Extending Craft.
+If you want to build your own plugin, check out the Extending Craft section.

 # The Plugin Store